+Industry and commerce are awash with these same technologies, and the lists are continually expanding.
+Since this guide was first published virtually all PCBs include at least some controlled impedance traces.
+Controlled impedance has become the norm and insertion loss is growing as data rates increase well into the multi gigabit/s range.
 These diagrams are examples of some of the many different configurations that PCB designers can use.
-When you are looking at the stack up of a multiplayer PCB, remember that controlled impedances are shielded by planes and for this reason, you only need consider the laminate thicknesses between the planes on either side of the trace when it is inside the PCB.
+When you are looking at the stack up of a multilayer PCB, remember that controlled impedances are shielded by planes and for this reason, you only need consider the laminate thicknesses between the planes on planes above and below the trace when it is inside the PCB.